Loading...

 • Each closes lower than the previous one’s low.

-Meaning: This pattern indicates bears are in full control and suggests a strong reversal or continuation.
+Meaning: The three black crows indicate bears are in full control and suggest a strong reversal or continuation.

 Ideal Location: Powerful when it forms after an uptrend or following a failed breakout.